Adrian Vermeule: Responses

-In a column in The Washington Post, conservative columnist George F. Will described Vermeule's "common-good constitutionalism" as "Christian authoritarianism — muscular paternalism, with government enforcing social solidarity for religious reasons.
-This is the Constitution minus the Framers’ purpose: a regime respectful of individuals’ diverse notions of the life worth living."
+In a column in The Washington Post, libertarian columnist George F. Will described Vermeule's "common-good constitutionalism" as "Christian authoritarianism — muscular paternalism, with government enforcing social solidarity for religious reasons.
+This is the Constitution minus the Framers' purpose: a regime respectful of individuals' diverse notions of the life worth living."
 About Vermeule's and some other contemporary conservative views, Will goes on to say that "...
 American conservatism, when severed from the Enlightenment and its finest result, the American Founding, becomes spectacularly unreasonable and literally un-American."

 Elliot Kaufman, writing in the conservative magazine National Review, has described Vermeule as a "reactionary" and an "illiberal" following in the footsteps of German Nazi thinker Carl Schmitt.
-In Kaufman's view, Vermeule's illiberalism is "dangerous."
-Law professor Rick Hills has describing Vermeule's recent writings as a kind of "anti-liberal chic," or "a really cheap way to signal one’s willingness to offend without putting any specific cards on the table about one’s own specific views about, say, the acceptability of locking up demonstrators who offend the regime in power."
+In Kaufman's view, Vermeule's illiberalism is "dangerous".
+Law professor Rick Hills described Vermeule's recent writings as a kind of "anti-liberal chic", or "a really cheap way to signal one's willingness to offend without putting any specific cards on the table about one's own specific views about, say, the acceptability of locking up demonstrators who offend the regime in power".

-Peter J. Wallison, who served as White House Counsel during the Reagan presidency, described Vermeule's book as "more an embarrassment than a legal masterpiece" and that "the political structure he devises is highly authoritarian, perhaps even totalitarian."
-Wallison attacked Vermeule's ideas for "never successfully defines what he means by the common good or how it can be achieved" as well as failing to understand the distinction between textualism and originalism.
+Peter J. Wallison, who served as White House Counsel during the Reagan presidency, described Vermeule's book as "more an embarrassment than a legal masterpiece" and that "the political structure he devises is highly authoritarian, perhaps even totalitarian".
+Wallison complained that Vermeule "never successfully defines what he means by the common good or how it can be achieved" and for failing to understand the distinction between textualism and originalism.